Learn more about driving in your city

 SilverRide enables drivers to get work with transit agencies and other organizations through our safety, compliance, certification and other processes that meet these organizations’ requirements.
 We match drivers with these opportunities.

 Driving with SilverRide provides you the flexibility you need so that you can keep a schedule that works best for you.
-As a independent contractor in the gig economy, we’ll make every effort to accommodate your needs.
+As an independent contractor in the gig economy, we’ll make every effort to accommodate your needs.

 Our drivers typically earn more than at other rideshare companies.
 It’s just one more reason why SilverRide drivers absolutely love what they do.

 I’ve loved working for SilverRide.
 The company is

 incredibly focused on making its drivers part of

 the team.
 Highly recommended.

 Dan in San Francisco, CA